liang1232018/mllm/src/backends/qnn/README.md

 - output_path: Path to save activation distribution information
 - num_samples: Number of samples to analyze
 - no_bias: Whether to ignore bias terms
-- online_rotation: Whether to rotate the model online(rotate after loading model)
+- online_rotation: Whether to rotate the model online(rotate after loading model).
+Note that `online_rotation` should be set to true if we are going to convert an original model that has not been rotated.
+Otherwise, `online_rotation` should be set to false.
 - random_rotate: Whether to use random rotation matrices
 - save_rotation: Path to save rotation matrices
-- R_path: `NOTE` If online_rotation is true, rotation matrix from `R_path` will be used to rotate the model.
+- R_path:  Path to predefined rotation matrix.
 When specifying the rotation matrix, `random_rotate` and `R_path` are mutually exclusive

 Use export_qnn_model.py to export the quantized QNN model:
 ```bash